information

 amanda.westervelt@portlandoregon.gov

 Amanda (she/her) joined PBEM in 2021.
 Among other things, she serves as a duty officer, supports the ECC during emergency activations, supports training and exercise, and helps coordinate Neighborhood Emergency Team (NET) deployments.
-Before shifting to the Operations team, she worked for two years for PBEM’s Community Resilience Team, where she coordinated advanced training and managed deployments for the NET program.
+Before shifting to the Operations team, she worked for two years for PBEM’s Community Resilience (now Preparedness) Team, where she coordinated advanced training and managed deployments for the NET program.

 Prior to joining PBEM, Amanda worked as a lead production chemist in California, a managing attorney in North Carolina, a Girl Scout leader and leader mentor, and Richmond NET Team Lead.
 She is a proud mother of two, and has a Bachelor’s in Biology from Cornell University and a Juris Doctor from Wake Forest University.